 - https://gobotany.newenglandwild.org/ the New England Wildflower Society’s site for detailed, technical descriptions and good keys

-- http://www.itis.gov/ the Integrated Taxonomy Information System for the latest in taxonomy
+- http://www.itis.gov/ the Integrated Taxonomy Information System for current taxonomy

 - http://bonap.org/ the Biota of North America Program for county-level location maps of species